-- 7. The plans and strategies above have been subject to widespread public consultation which includes partners, local people, businesses and service users.
+The plans and strategies above have been subject to widespread public consultation which includes partners, local people, businesses and service users.
 The key methods of consultation include focus groups, stakeholder conferences, participatory appraisal exercises, Citizens' Panel questionnaire, public meetings, advertising features, reply slips, flyers and postcards.
 These arrangements are reinforced by service led consultation on specific issues, through community engagement and our detailed links with partners.
 Information on all of these sources is fed into the Capital Planning process via programme bids.
-Capital Spending on CCTV and Parks and Cemeteries are examples of projects prioritised by community and stakeholder views. - 8.
+Capital Spending on CCTV and Parks and Cemeteries are examples of projects prioritised by community and stakeholder views.
+However, as commented earlier the authority has signalled its intention to become a more inclusive and engaging authority by agreeing its first Community Engagement Strategy "A Bigger Say and a Better Deal for Communities" in April 2007.

 This Strategy has been developed within a planning framework in which stakeholders have a strong investment.
 The LSP and Community Strategy gives greater breadth and depth to stakeholder and community involvement.
 This is reflected in our capital planning as an integral component of the framework.
 These arrangements support both input and feedback, so we are confident that, now and in the future, there is widespread understanding within the community of our financial constraints and the impact on the community wishes.
-Through a statistically representative annual community survey the authority checks that citizens see progress being made against priority areas and charts their satisfaction with individual services.
+Through a statistically representative annual community survey the authority assesses whether citizens see progress being made against priority areas and charts their satisfaction with individual services.
 The Capital Strategy itself is exposed to public examination through the Resources Scrutiny Committee.